bcaccinolo/wina_scrap/back/Readme.md

 - ✅do not show the past ones
 - ✅highlight odds under 1.20
 - ✅display le delta des cotes
-- 🔥highlight big deltas
+- ✅highlight big deltas
-- add a link to google to find the sofascore page
+- ✅add a link to google to find the sofascore page

 - later: has_many :odds (to get the history)